 Aboard the Janus the men again resorted to disobedience and made preparations to defend their position.
 Matters almost came to a head on the evening of 26 March when the sail room caught alight, apparently by accident, and the blaze was only extinguished amongst great confusion.
 Fortunately a letter from Lord Howe arrived the next day informing the men that the delay in paying them off was due to the coin not having arrived from London, but if they were so anxious to leave then they could be issued bills.
 This the men agreed to, and shortly afterwards, on 30 March, the Janus entered Portsmouth Harbour to be paid off, being joined there by up to twenty other ships over the next two days.

-It wasn’t the end of the disaffection however, for a few months later the Raisonnable 64, Captain Lord John Augustus Hervey, returned to Portsmouth from duty in the Leeward Islands and was ordered around to Chatham to be paid off.
-Furious at this prevarication the men rebelled and demanded to be paid off in Portsmouth Harbour.
-By now Viscount Keppel had returned as first lord of the Admiralty in place of Howe, and as only one ship was involved in this dispute he decided to stand his ground.
+IIt wasn t the end of the disaffection however, for a few months later the Raisonnable 64, Captain Lord John Augustus Hervey, returned to Portsmouth from duty in the Leeward Islands and was ordered around to Chatham to be decommissioned.
+Furious at this prevarication, and the fact that having embarked at Portsmouth they would have to return overland to the town to receive their money, the men rebelled on 18 June, and in demanding to be paid off in Portsmouth Harbour they appointed their own officers, and attempted to unmoor the ship and fire a gun for a pilot, being prevented from doing so only by Hervey’s threat to kill that man who first dared to do it By now Viscount Keppel had returned as first lord of the Admiralty in place of Howe, and as only one ship was involved in this dispute he decided to stand his ground.
 At Portsmouth the new commander-in-chief, Admiral John Montagu, who had replaced the disillusioned Pye in early April after Hood had rejected the command, gave orders that the Raisonnable should be fired upon if she tried to enter port.
 Fortunately Captain Hervey quelled the disturbance a day later and twelve men were placed in irons.
-When the ship finally reached the Thames a court martial was convened under the presidency of Captain Sir Hyde Parker at Chatham on 10 July, whereupon seven of the men were sentenced to hang, three to receive three hundred lashes, and two acquitted.
-After Hervey pleaded mercy just three men received their death sentence and the rest were pardoned.
+When the ship finally reached the Thames a court martial was convened under the presidency of Captain Sir Hyde Parker at Chatham on 10 July, whereupon five of the men were sentenced to hang and three to receive three hundred lashes.
+Hervey pleaded for mercy to be shown and in several instances provided references to the court, and eventually just two men received their death sentence whilst the rest were pardoned.